 Your question related to personal injuries suffered by an individual is a very good one.
 The law on mitigation and subsequent remedial measures is a complicated body of jurisprudence.
 You should consider retaining an attorney to consider the facts of your specific situation.
 Best of luck to you and...Read more »

 Hopefully, no one was injured or no property damaged as a result of the equipment being there.
 If that were the case, there wouldn't be grounds for a case based on negligence.
-Although unsecured equipment in such a setting could pose a risk of causing injury or damage, a case would not be based on...Read more »
+Although unsecured equipment in such a setting could pose a risk of causing injury or damage, a case would not be...Read more »

 Hi everyone.
 I just want to start off by saying this is a gynecological problem.
 So I had a gyno for almost a year and I was being treated for something I had on the outside of my woman parts.
 I was being treated by using ointments that would burn me so bad and wouldnt work.
 She even made me do it...
 Read more »

 You have no permanent injuries and any misdiagnosis does not seem to have disadvantaged you in your medical treatment in any meaningful way.
 Thank goodness you switched doctors and trusted your instincts.
 Now if your new doctor states that you are suffering and may continue to suffer due to prior...Read more »

 I assume you are asking if there is a suit.
 You may have a claim for hostile work environment but this is very tricky-contact a member of the Ct.
 Trial Lawyers Assn that handles employment issues.
 They give free consults.

 My mother was bitten by fleas in a casino at a gaming table, does she have a case to sue?
 She had to go to the ER with severe swelling on her legs.
 The casino acknowledged that they do have a flea problem.
 The incident occurred in Foxwoods casino in CT.
 We live in New Jersey.